SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 s
 o
 m
-“““ss'nﬂHo
+"""ss'nﬂHo
 VBI'IIEIIIII'iallS

-of“fresh" vegetation.
+of"fresh" vegetation.
 Off-worlders also are expected to adhere to these restrictions.

 The Verdendrian people are a prime example ofjust how